 All areas of construction and design use this method.
 For architects is also part of the Lean process when reducing waste and increasing reliability.
 When implementing it in design, there are four key concepts for increasing the reliability and effectiveness in this particular phase of the project:

-• Ensuring the three (3) planning meetings of the Last Planner® System are correctly used: milestone planning, phase planning, and the weekly work plan.
+- Ensuring the three (3) planning meetings of the Last Planner® System are correctly used: milestone planning, phase planning, and the weekly work plan.

-• Milestone planning must have a strategy including discovery first.
+- Milestone planning must have a strategy including discovery first.
 After completing and documenting, it is time to estimate the timeframes.
-Some discovery questions include what information the owner needs to know and when; what the users need to know and when; when are consultants brought in and released; what a design-builder can do design work and when should they be retained and released; and when will construction and design overlap.
+Some discovery questions include what information the owner needs to know and when; what the users need to know and when; when consultants are brought in and released; what a design-builder can do design work and when should they be retained and released; and when will construction and design overlap.

-• In phase planning, a single milestone should be pulled, with the duration as short as possible.
+- In phase planning, a single milestone should be pulled, with the duration as short as possible.
 The conditions of satisfaction of the milestone should be discussed and documented, with each stakeholder documenting their primary tasks and what they need from everyone else.
 Each design consultant will establish and discuss their workflow.
 The planning meeting allows the team to review the architect workflow and align it with all other workflows.

-• In the weekly work plan, the phase plan will be reviewed every week, including the previous and upcoming handoffs for two weeks out.
+- In the weekly work plan, the phase plan will be reviewed every week, including the previous and upcoming handoffs for two weeks out.
 The team will commit to the activities for the following week.
 Any new information, constraints, and design improvements can adjust the plan.
 Effectiveness is measured through percent planned complete (PPC) and percent committed to identifying reason codes for issues to help improve each week’s process.

 What is the difference between pull planning and CPM?